h4shur/proxycheck/README.md

 # proxycheck
-checking tor proxy and other proxy
+Script for checking tor proxies and other proxies

 options :
 1. Checking the proxy tor separately